-- MOVESCI 110 (3 credits) Biological and Behavioral Bases of Human Movement - SM 101 (3 credits) Public and Small Group Communication - SM 111 (3 credits) Historical and Sociological Bases of Human Movement - PHYSED 316 (2 credits) First Aid and Safety Education
+- MOVESCI 110 (3 credits) Biological and Behavioral Bases of Human Movement - SM 101 (3 credits) Public and Small Group Communication - PHYSED 316 (2 credits) First Aid and Safety Education

 3. REQUIRED UNIVERSITY DISTRIBUTION COURSES [36 CREDIT HOURS]

 Courses in the Core Prerequisite Courses outside Kinesiology category satisfy all of the required Natural Science distribution credits and some of the required Humanities and Social Science distribution credits.
 Additional Social Science and Humanities courses must be taken to fulfill the Humanities and Social Science distribution requirements.